Henrik-Ehde/eblue/README.md

 4. Push your changes to your fork.
 5. Open a pull request to the `main` branch of the original repository, describing your changes in detail.

+## License

+This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
+See the `LICENSE` file for more details.

 ---